Dry brushing: boost lymphatic flow for lighter legs

-Why make dry brushing part of your routine as the warmer days return ?
+Why should you make dry brushing part of your routine as the warmer weather returns?

-For many, summer often brings sensations of heavy, swollen, or tired legs.
-By activating both the lymphatic system and blood circulation, dry brushing helps mobilise stagnant fluids, flush out toxins, and prevent water retention.
+For many people, summer often brings a feeling of heaviness, swelling, or fatigue in the legs.
+By stimulating both the lymphatic system and blood circulation, dry brushing helps move stagnant fluids, flush out toxins, and prevent water retention.

-Beyond its detoxifying benefits, dry brushing also prepares the skin for sun exposure just like a gentle exfoliation.
-It removes dead skin cells and clears clogged pores, leaving the skin smoother and softer.
-As a result, your tan develops more evenly, appears brighter, and lasts longer.
+In addition to its detoxifying benefits, dry brushing also prepares the skin for sun exposure, much like a gentle exfoliation.
+It removes dead skin cells and unclogs pores, leaving the skin smoother and softer.
+As a result, your tan develops more evenly, looks brighter, and lasts longer.

 Heavy legs are also common during pregnancy, especially in the third trimester.
-The reason: the uterus increases in volume and compresses the main vein responsible for returning blood to the heart.
+The reason: the uterus expands and compresses the main vein responsible for returning blood to the heart.

-This makes dry brushing a helpful companion not only in summer but all year long to support circulation, minimise water retention, and bring lightness and comfort to the legs.
+This makes dry brushing a helpful practice not only in summer but all year round to support circulation, minimize water retention, and bring lightness and comfort to the legs.

 How to properly dry brush your legs

-Ideally performed before your shower on completely dry skin (without oil or lotion), begin your lymphatic drainage routine by holding your brush horizontally:
+Ideally, perform this before your shower on completely dry skin (without any oil or lotion).
+Begin your lymphatic drainage routine by holding the brush horizontally:

-• Pump the arch of the foot with your hand (5 times)
+• Gently massage the arch of the foot with your hand (5 times)

-• Brush the top of the foot and the sides of the ankle (5 times)
+• Gently massage the top of the foot and the sides of the ankle (5 times)

 • Move up the calf with long strokes, first on the front, then the back (3 to 5 times)